 Mark your calendars!
 Further information on the 2018 conference at the George Eastman Museum in Rochester, New York, USA will be coming soon!

 Early films often have a story to tell.
-Much of what we know about early cinema comes from surviving projection prints found all over the world, the remnants of a massive diaspora from the main centers of production, mostly in Europe and North America.
-Over the years, scholars of early cinema have become familiar with major repositories in museums and archives: the Paper Prints at the Library of Congress, the Josef Joye Collection (in Switzerland, the UK and Italy, as well as in the United States, albeit in the form of fragments), the Desmet Collection (in the Netherlands), the Komiya Collection (in Japan) are only a few among the best known and more frequently explored.
+Much of what we know about the era comes from surviving projection prints found all over the world, the remnants of a massive diaspora from the main centers of production, mostly in Europe and North America.
+Over the years, scholars of early cinema have become familiar with repositories in museums, archives, and private collections: the Paper Prints, the Josef Joye films, the Desmet Collection, and the Komiya Collection are only a few among the best known and more frequently explored.